Mohit505Git/Play-with-Tello/Apriltag guided Landing | Tello/Readme.md

 result = detector.detect(gray)
 H = np.array(result[0].homography)
 ```
-2) Once having the homography we can obtain the localation in terms of rotation and translation matrix [R|t] by simple maths.
+2) Once having the homography, we can obtain the localization in terms of rotation and translation matrix [R|t] by simple maths.
 ```
 H = np.array(result[0].homography)
 h1h2h3 = np.matmul(K_inv,H) # K_inv is the inverse of the camera matrix